Lean on Me (1989)

-Leonna Barrett: It's about someone finally stood up to this man, instead of taking his orders like a maid.
+Leonna Barrett: It's about someone finally standing up to this man, instead of taking his orders like a maid.

 Ms. Levias: How dare you speak about people like that?
 Who do you think you are?

-Joe Clark: Mrs. Barrett, if you think you can...
+Joe Clark: [while taken in handcuffs by the fire chief and other police officers] Mrs. Barrett, if you think you can...